-No. Participation in the CPD program is exclusive to The Centre for Volunteering’s full and associate members.
+No. Participation in the CPD program is exclusive to The Centre for Volunteering’s members.
 View our membership information.

-- how closely linked to volunteering an activity is.
+- how closely linked an activity is to volunteer management.

 How many points do I need to accumulate?

-- Reflective practice piece* (please note, the reflective practice piece is a compulsory part of CPD that demonstrates your ongoing application of your professional skills).
+Reflective practice paper* (please note, the reflective practice piece is a compulsory part of CPD that demonstrates your ongoing application of your professional skills).

 Can I participate in activities not run/associated with The Centre for Volunteering?